plumed/masterclass-21-1/README.md

 # masterclass-21-1
-PLUMED Masterclass 21.I
+Repository of the data for PLUMED Masterclass 21.1
-Write something here